 To sample for total phosphorus, a water sample is collected every month throughout the growing season in a specially cleaned bottle and then analyzed in the laboratory.

-1.5.6 How Nutrient loading in river affect the pristine ecosystem and human being.
+1.5.6 Effects of nutrient in the river ecosystem

 Aquatic environment account for more than 80% ofthe total-land based nitrogen load and 50% of the phosphorus load (Kronvang et al., 1996).
 In many other developed countries, diffuse loss of nitrogen and phosphorus from the rural landscape also comprises the major cause of surface water and groundwater pollution (Ansari., el 2010).
 As a result of the considerable loss of nutrients, eutrophication of the open water bodies (lakes, estuarine areas, rivers and marine waters) is still one of the main global problems affecting the ecological quality and hence biodiversity of aquatic ecosystems (Ansari at el., 2010).
 The development and introduction of control and management programmes for combating diffuse pollution have, therefore, been given high priority during the last decade (Dodds., 2016).
 In Denmark and other countries, restoration of ‘naturally’ functioning river and floodplain systems is one of the means introduced to increase their ‘self purification’ potential by increasing water transit time and thereby increase the potential for sediment storage and denitrification.
 Nutrient criteria consist of several narrative criteria for controlling biostimulatory substances, nitrate and phosphate levels.
 (Lyimo et al. 2016, Kitalika et al. 2017).
 Although phosphorus (P) is an essential nutrient for biological productivity, it can cause Fresh water degradation when present at fairly low concentrations.
 Monitoring studies using Continuous sampling is crucial for documenting P dynamics in freshwater ecosystems and to reduce the risk of eutrophication.
 However, the presence of high TP can be of geological reason due to the nature of surrounding rocks.
 Also, dead animals buried in soil such as birds may contribute to elevated levels of phosphates.
 Additionally Water quality impacts associated with high chlorophyll in the rivers include extreme diurnal in DO and pH, Low DO conditions due to the decay of organic matter resulting from algal blooms and aesthetic impacts, by increased likelihood dominance of toxigenic blue-green algal species at higher concentration of chlorophyll a.
 (Dodds at el., 1998)

-1.5.7 Chlorophyll a; A Measure of river Productivity
+1.5.7 Chlorophyll-a

-Chlorophyll a is the photosynthetic pigment that causes the green color in algae and plants.
-It is a constituent of most algae and a widely used indicator of algal biomass.
+Chlorophyll-a is the photosynthetic pigment that causes the green color in algae and plants.
+It is a constituent of most algae and a widely used indicator of algal biomass (citation).
 Most water body authorities has a chlorophyll a standard between 15 μg/l. - 40 μg/l(micrograms per liter) for lakes, reservoirs and slow-moving waters.
 Light, temperature, substrate, existing water chemistry and biological communities play a role in the nuisance level of algae and macrophytes within a water body.
 Algal blooms and macrophytes often interfere with aesthetic and recreational uses, cause taste and odor problems in drinking water supplies and can even become toxic depending upon the type of algal growth.
 (Wurtsbaugh at el., 2019) Chlorophyll a.The concentration of chlorophyll α present in the water is directly related to the amount of algae living in the water.
 Excessive concentrations of algae give lakes an undesirable “pea soup” appearance.
 The water quality characteristics of a lake largely determine which types of algae will be present.
 Lakes with high nutrient enrichment will tend to support larger numbers of algae than lakes with low nutrient enrichment.
 Other factors such as water temperature, depth, pH, and alkalinity also influence the species and numbers of algae found in aquatic systems.

 1.5.8 Water quality indicators